stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 Limitations
 +++++++++++

-TBD
+ * Algorithm generation is only currently supported for the LFRic (dynamo 0.3) API.

-Fields only set to 1.0.
+ * All fields are currently set to unity.
+Obviously the generated algorithm code may be edited to change this.
-Chi and face_id also set to 1.0.
+ * The generator does not currently recognise 'special' fields that hold geometry information (such as Chi or the face IDs) and these too will all be initialised to unity.
+This is the subject of Issue #1708.
-Operators supported?
+ * Kernels with operator arguments are not yet supported.
-Stencils not yet supported.
+ * Kernels with stencil accesses are not yet supported.